Best TVs on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy on Amazon in 2021.

 Read the full Samsung QE65Q95T review

-This new Samsung QLED sets a formidable benchmark for mid-range TVs in 2020, offering a high-end performance at a very reasonable price.
+This Samsung QLED set a formidable benchmark for mid-range TVs in 2020, offering a high-end performance at a very reasonable price.

 The Q80T looks much like any other Samsung QLED, although it is a little bit chunkier than the Q95T and Q90T above.
 There's nothing wrong with the specs of those connections, though: the four HDMI inputs support the key features of HDMI 2.1, such as eARC, VRR and HFR.
 4K HDR streaming is available via the likes of Netflix, Amazon Prime Video, Disney+, Apple TV+.
 In fact, the app support is superb, with pretty much every video and music streaming site you can think of on offer here.
 The only feature gap of real significance is the lack of Dolby Vision.